reidmain/FDKeychain/README.md

 2. Any applications that share the same App Id can share access groups in the keychain.
 By default an application has access to the access group which matches its application identifier (e.g. XXXXXXXXXX.com.1414degrees.keychain).
 If you give your target an Entitlements file you can specify your keychain access groups and if two appplications reference the same access group, they share items.

 # Installation
 There are three supported ways to use FDKeychain.
 All three methods assume your Xcode project is using modules.
-If it is not then you will most likely need to link Security.framework in the build phase of your target.

-### 1. Use subprojects
+### 1. Subprojects
-1. Add the "FDKeychain" framework project as a subproject or add it to your workspace.
+1. Add the "FDKeychain" project inside the "Framework Project" directory as a subproject or add it to your workspace.
 2. Add "FDKeychain (iOS/Mac)" to the "Target Dependencies" section of your target.
+3. Use "@import FDFoundationKit" inside any file that will be using FDFoundationKit.

 ### 2. CocoaPods
 Simply add `pod "FDKeychain", "~> 1.0.0"` to your Podfile.